dell/csm-docs/content/docs/concepts/csidriver/features/powerstore.md

 Please note that the Metro feature does not require the deployment of the replicator sidecar or the replication controller.

 ## Shared NFS

-Shared NFS utilizes native NFS features to support large-scale ReadWriteMany (RWX) volumes through the access mode, enabling efficient shared storage across multiple consumers.
-It follows a client-server model, with a node serving as an NFS server and potentially a client as well.
+Shared NFS leverages native NFS capabilities to provide scalable **ReadWriteMany (RWX)** volumes, allowing multiple containers or nodes to access the same persistent storage simultaneously.
+This enables efficient shared storage in Kubernetes environments and follows a standard client-server architecture, where a node can act as both an NFS server and a client. </br>
-- **Scalability and Flexibility**: Offers enhanced scalability and flexibility compared to traditional NFS, which relies on a single dedicated server.
-- **Centralized File Management**: Allows remote files to be accessed as if they were local, simplifying file management and reducing duplication for more efficient storage use.
-- **NFSv4 Recommendation**: NFS versions v4,1, v4.2.
+This setup offers better scalability and flexibility than traditional NFS systems that rely on a single server.
+It also simplifies storage by allowing remote file access as if the files were local, reducing the need for data duplication </br>

+**Prerequisites** </br>

+- NFS Version Compatibility: NFS v4.2 is required for optimal performance and full feature support.</br>
-- **Prerequisites**: NFS-related services (nfs-server and nfs-mountd on Linux) must be running on all participating worker nodes.
+- System Configuration: Ensure that `nfs-server` and `nfs-mountd` services are active on all participating worker nodes.</br>
-- **Enable Shared NFS Support**: Version 2.14 introduces support for Shared NFS via a new StorageClass.
+- Driver Requirements: Shared NFS is supported starting from driver version v2.14.
+Current integration is available with iSCSI-based backends, with plans to expand support to additional storage protocols in future releases.

+To enable Shared NFS, define the `shared-nfs: RWX` parameter in the parameters section of your StorageClass.
+This activates `RWX` support using the NFS backend.
+Refer to the example below for implementation details

+**Example StorageClass  for Shared NFS**

 ```yaml
 apiVersion: storage.k8s.io/v1